Python-SIP/sip/sphinx/python_api.rst

         the Python object.

+.. function:: getapi(name) -> version

+    .. versionadded:: 4.9

+    This returns the version number that has been set for an API.
+The version number is either set explicitly by a call to :func:`sip.setapi` or implicitly by importing the module that defines it.

+    :param name:
+        the name of the API.
+    :return:
+        The version number that has been set for the API.
+An exception will be raised if the API is unknown.

 .. function:: isdeleted(obj) -> bool

     This checks if the C++ instance or C structure has been deleted and